joanrod/paper2figure-dataset/README.md

 python dataset_pipeline/download_papers.py --paper_ids <path to txt file> --project <Google Cloud project> --out_path <path store pdfs>
 ````

-where we pass the generated .txt file with paper ids using the parameter -path, and the project name with `--project`.
+where we pass the generated .txt file with paper ids using the parameter `--paper_ids`, the project name with `--project`, and the output path with `--out_path`, for pdf storage.

 ### 2. Parse pdf text and figures using GROBID
 In this process, we need to parse and organize the texts and images that are contained in each pdf.
 We make use of **GROBID** and **SciPdf** to parse images and texts.